 Draw the rest of the mane, again drawing tufts, not hair.
 Try to think about the shadows between the tufts, to reveal them by contrast.
 You can learn more about drawing fur here:

-Add the details to the paws.
+Add the details to the paws of the real lion drawing.

 Draw the back and the tufted tail.